tetrainfo/APIDemoGO/README.md

 # API Interview Test Project
-This is an example Node API service using static data in a json file located in the mock data directory.
+This is an example Golang API service using static data in a json file located in the mock data directory.

 Instructions
 1. Create a document/text file with a list of possible assumptions that you would make based on the Feature Criteria Requested